 - Our partnerships with businesses in the Fox River Valley and Chicagoland areas that offer opportunities for dynamic learning experiences

-- A wide variety of internships and job opportunities in small, medium, and large business organizations, as well as graduate-level programs in Business, Digital Marketing and Design, and Public Administration
+- A wide variety of internships and job opportunities in small, medium, and large business organizations, as well as graduate-level programs in Business and Digital Marketing and Design.

-At AU, you can expand your career opportunities by double-majoring in Marketing, Finance, Communication, Graphic Design, or Professional Writing.
+At AU, you can expand your career opportunities by double-majoring in Communication, Criminal Justice, English, Environmental Studies and Sustainability, Finance, Graphic Design, or Marketing.
 And even with a second major, you'll still be able to graduate in four years.

-The Business Administration major also meets the requirements to allow you to pursue an MBA or continue into AU’s accelerated MBA Plus One Program.
+The Business Administration major also meets the requirements to allow you to continue into AU’s accelerated MBA Plus One Program.